Core Spreads vs selftrade, Who's Better?

 selftrade is regulated by Financial Conduct Authority (FCA), Australian Securities and Investment Commission (ASIC), Dubai Financial Services Authority (DFSA), Pepperstone Markets Limited is incorporated in The Bahamas (number 177174 B), Licensed by the Securities Commission of The Bahamas (SCB) number SIA-F304.

-In accordance with their individual privacy regulations, customer data is never to be shared with any other institutions or individuals.
-Including credit history and other financial details.
+As per their individual privacy policies, client data is never to be shared with any other institutions or individuals.
+This includes credit history and other financial details.

 Compare Core Spreads vs selftrade Commission And Fees